PITTSBURGH ARD LAWYER

 Information, Acceptance & Requirements

-The Accelerated Rehabilitative Disposition (ARD) Program in Allegheny County is a probationary program primarily for first time offenders who have been charged with either a DUI or possession of a controlled substance, marijuana possession or possession of drug paraphernalia.
+The Accelerated Rehabilitative Disposition (ARD) Program is offered in Allegheny County and all other PA counties.
+It is a probationary program primarily for first time offenders who have been charged with either a DUI or possession of a controlled substance, marijuana possession or possession of drug paraphernalia.

 The ARD program is NOT a conviction.
 It allows your criminal record to be expunged after satisfactory completion so that you can have a clean record.